 Another reason, the main reason, is that I want my blog to be a place of positivity.
 Something I can feel proud of.
 The way that it was and the way the I was approaching it before, meant that, that was just not going to happen.
 Not because I don’t care (don’t get me wrong) but more that since starting my blog a few Summers ago, only once or twice have I been able to dedicate enough time to a post, to feel like it’d written everything I wanted to share or discuss and that subsequently turned out to be something I felt proud of.
 With so little time to write lately I constantly feel like I’m against a clock that’s always running down.
 I have therefore resolved that there are only two ways to solve this: the first being that I stop writing.
 (I think I might literally explode, just imagining that prospect a second longer!)
 Or… Write slightly less frequently for a while, but when I do – give that piece the attention it deserves.
 Thinking about it now it’s a win-win really.
 I mean, I get to write which I LOVE doing and I get to spend the time doing so, that I feel I need.
 While hopefully, you will then enjoy getting to read better quality posts.

 If you’re new, here are 3 facts about me and why I write, which will provide a little context for my blog:

-1. I am an actress from England and am currently training on a foundation year in acting and so story – telling has always been something I’m innately drawn to.
-I have also recently discovered a love for spoken word poetry and hope to be sharing more of my own poetry with you all soon.
+1. I am an actress in training from England and I graduated from a foundation year in acting last year (2018) and am currently on a three year BA (Hons) course at Drama School.
+So you could probably guess that storytelling has always been something I’m innately drawn to.
+I have also recently discovered a love for spoken word poetry and hope to be sharing more of my own poetry with you all soon!

 So, if you’ve not grabbed your cup of tea yet (or coffee, whatever you like…) please do so – because I would be honoured to have you join me for the next part of whatever this is, this crazy creative thing we call blogging…